cfsengineering/CEASIOMpy/README.md

 ### Available modules

 A lot of different modules are available in CEASIOMpy, they can be assembled in various workflows.
-You can find bellow the list of available modules.
+You can find below the list of available modules.
 The module status is marked as follows:

 :heavy_check_mark: : The module should be working as expected.
 Some small bugs may be present, don't hesitate to report them (more details [here](./CONTRIBUTING.md#reporting-bugs)).

 :warning: : The module is not working fully as expected.
 It is not a bug, but some features or data handling are yet compatible with the new file structure.
 Check the [Kanban board](https://github.com/cfsengineering/CEASIOMpy/projects/1) to see planned and in progress features.

 :x: : The module is not working at all.
-Some function have been written but requires a lot of changes to be compatible with the rest of CEASIOMpy.
+Some functions have been written but requires a lot of changes to be compatible with the rest of CEASIOMpy.

 <img align="right" height="80" src="documents/logos/CEASIOMpy_banner_main.png">